US Work Visa for Dentists | VisaNation

 EB-2

-You will need to find an employer to sponsor you by offering you a job that requires your advanced degree (or your exceptional ability), filing a petition on your behalf, and acquiring a PERM Labor Certification for you.
+You must find an employer to sponsor you by offering you a job that requires your advanced degree (or your exceptional ability), filing a petition on your behalf, and acquiring a PERM Labor Certification for you.

 EB-2 NIW